 New federal and state legislations periodically establish significant changes in the healthcare system.
-For example, downward trends in Medicare reimbursements available to our customers have adversely affected our business.
-If reimbursement rates continue to decrease, or if other legislations with harmful effects are enacted, our product sales could suffer and our DIS customers may modify or terminate their lease arrangements.
-Our financial condition would be adversely affected under such circumstances.
+For example, downward trends in Medicare reimbursement rates available to our customers have adversely affected our business.
+If reimbursement rates continue to decrease, or if other legislation with harmful effects is enacted, our product sales could suffer and our DIS customers may modify or terminate their lease arrangements.
 In addition, the potential for adoption of healthcare reform proposals on a state-by-state basis could require us to develop state-specific marketing and sales approaches and adversely affect the results of operations.

-The medical device industry is characterized by litigation and we could become subject to litigation that could be costly, result in the diversion of our management's time and efforts, and require us to pay damages which may not be covered by our insurance.
+The medical device industry is characterized by litigation that could be costly, result in the diversion of our management's time and efforts, and require us to pay damages which may not be covered by our insurance.